-Your Clinical Nutritionist aims to help you strike a balance between the two and imparts practical nutrition advice which you can apply lifelong, and which is grounded in evidence-based nutritional principles.
+I aim to help you strike a balance between the two and impart practical nutrition advice which you can apply lifelong, and which is grounded in evidence-based nutritional principles.

 Nutrition education alone is often not sufficient in addressing the challenges we face with chronic health issues.
 The eater has his/her own psychology, and this is equally important in optimising nutritional programmes and well-being.
 As Hippocrates said “It is more important to know what sort of person has a disease than to know what sort of disease a person has”.

 For this reason, Clinical EFT is incorporated into nutritional programmes where appropriate, by mutual consent.
-Clinical EFT is a psychological tool (not therapy) which has its efficacy grounded in a substantial body of scientifically validated research studies (1).
+Clinical EFT is a psychological tool (not therapy) which has its efficacy grounded in scientifically validated research studies (1).
 Please read here for further information on benefits of EFT.

 - To empower you to become an active participant in the management of your well-being.